iotexpert/cy8ckit-032-oled/README.md

 echo "https://github.com/iotexpert/p6sdk-ssd1306-emWin-config/#master" > p6sdk-ssd1306-emWin-config.lib
 make getlibs
 ```
-# Adding to your project with Library Manager
+# Adding to your project with the Library Manager
 If you are using the IoT Expert manifest this will show up in the library manager under the IoT Expert middleware.
 ![Exmaple Code Results](https://raw.githubusercontent.com/iotexpert/p6sdk-ssd1306-emWin-config/master/libraryManager.png)